fisothemes/TwinCat-Dynamic-Collections/README.md

        .Remove(arKeys[3]);

-// Retrieve all keys and values fbTree_Map._Traversal := T_BST_Traversal.Inorder // Sets traversal method in which keys/values are to be retrieved. ipKeys := fbTree_Map.Get_Keys();
+// Retrieve all keys and values fbTree_Map._Traversal := T_BST_Traversal.Inorder; // Sets traversal method in which keys/values are to be retrieved. ipKeys := fbTree_Map.Get_Keys();
 ipValues := fbTree_Map.Get_Values();
 FOR i := 0 TO fbTree_Map._Count - 1 DO